Governance Structure of Sub-degree Providing Units (SDPUs)

 A Faculty is governed by a Board of Faculty, i.e. a statutory body of the University and is governed by paragraph 7 of Statute 15 of the University Statutes (Appendix 3-1).
 Faculty Boards report to the Senate whereas Faculty Deans report to the Provost.
 A Faculty Board can delegate its supervisory role to a Board or a Committee underneath in overseeing the professional and continuing education programmes and receive regular reports as monitoring of their activities.
 The governing structure of Faculties is shown in Appendix 3-2.

 Each affiliated unit is governed by a department board, school board, management committee or equivalent.
 Members are academics with expertise in a wide range of academic disciplines.
 An example of the duties and functions of the Boards of Departments is in Appendix 3-3.

-To date, some affiliated units under the Faculty of Arts, Education and Medicine are engaged in the provision of quality self-financed professional programmes to satisfy societal needs.
-Affiliated units include schools, e.g. The Jockey Club School of Public Health and Primary Care under the Faculty of Medicine; research institutes, e.g. The Hong Kong Institute of Educational Research (HKIER) under the Faculty of Education; departments, e.g. Department of Medicine and Therapeutics under the Faculty of Medicine; and centres, e.g. Yale-China Chinese Language Centre under the Faculty of Arts.
+To date, some affiliated units under the Faculty of Arts, Education, Medicine, and Social Science are engaged in the provision of quality self-financed professional programmes to satisfy societal needs.
+Affiliated units include schools, e.g. The Jockey Club School of Public Health and Primary Care under the Faculty of Medicine; research institutes, e.g. The Hong Kong Institute of Educational Research (HKIER) under the Faculty of Education; departments, e.g. Department of Social Work under the Faculty of Social Science; and centres, e.g. Yale-China Chinese Language Centre under the Faculty of Arts.

 The CUSCS is a wholly self-financed university extension unit, with its programmes quality assured by the Academic Board of the CUSCS with several standing committees.
 Details are covered in Section 3.4.